Watts-College/crj-507-spring-2025/index.md

 1. Weekly labs that provide opportunities to consolidate and apply material from the readings and tutorials
 2. Discussion topics on social networks concepts as they pertain to crime prevention
-3. a final project that integrate several skills developed through the course
+3. A final project that integrate several skills developed through the course

 Assigned work, including the final course project as well as regular, active participation in online discussion sessions (a critical part of the course learning strategy) are the tools the instructor will use to measure comprehension and skill; the course grade is a direct reflection of demonstrated performance.
 Students should take stated expectations seriously regarding preparation, conduct, and academic honesty in order to receive a grade reflecting outstanding performance.